leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

             #t)
 ```

-The listing above is equivalent to the one without suffixed ellipses, because the ellipses have different suffixes, so they can match sequences of different lengths.
+The listing above is equivalent to the one in which ellipses are not suffixed; ellipses can match sequences of different lengths because they have different suffixes.

-Finally, we can nest ellipses, and they still mean “zero or more of the previous pattern,” even if said pattern also contains ellipses itself.
-With this, we can define a pattern that matches the `initial-board` from the [previous section](terms):<label class="margin-note"><input type="checkbox"><span markdown="1">This is not the *only* pattern that matches the `initial-board`; for example, the `any` pattern and the underscore pattern (`_`) would also match it.</span></label>
+Finally, we can nest ellipses, and they still mean “zero or more of the previous pattern,” even if said pattern contains ellipses itself.
+With this, we can define a pattern that matches the `initial-board` from the [previous section](terms):<label class="margin-note"><input type="checkbox"><span markdown="1">This is not the *only* pattern that matches the `initial-board`; for example, the `any` pattern and the underscore pattern (`_`) match it as well.</span></label>

 ```racket
 (test-equal (redex-match? peg-solitaire